bogdando/pacemaker-cluster-ocf-vagrant/README.md

 ```
 cat /dev/random | ssh-keygen -b 1024 -t rsa -f /tmp/sshkey -q -N ""
 ```
-Secondly, update `./conf` files as required for a test case and define the env settings variables in the `./vagrant-settings.yaml_defaults` file.
-For example, let's use `jepsen_app: rabbit_ocf_pcmk`, `rabbit_ver: 3.5.7`.
+Secondly, define the env settings variables in the `./vagrant-settings.yaml(_defaults)` files.
+For example, let's use `jepsen_app: noop`, `jepsen_testcase: ssh-test` and

 Then set `use_jepsen: "true"` in the env settings  and run ``vagrant up``.
-It launches a control node n0 and five nodes named n1, n2, n3, n4, n5.
-Jepsen logs
-and results may be found in the shared volume named `jepsen`, in the `/logs`.
+It launches a five runners named n{1,5} and an additional control node runner container n0.
+Jepsen logs and results may be found in the shared volume named `jepsen`, in the `/logs`.

-NOTE: The `jepsen` volume contains a shared state, like the lein docker image and the jepsen repo/jarfile/results, for consequent vagrant up/destroy runs.
+NOTE: The `jepsen` volume contains a shared state, like the lein docker image and the jepsen jarfile/test results.
+It will be mounted to the n0 runner and reused across a consequent vagrant up/destroy runs.
 If something went wrong, you can safely delete it.
 Then it will be recreated from the scratch as well.

 To collect logs at the host OS under the `/tmp/results.tar.gz`, use the command like:
 ```